Hyptonic Cerebral Palsy Caused By Birth Injury

 Is It Possible to File a Cerebral Palsy Lawsuit?

 Hypotonic cerebral palsy refers to a type of cerebral palsy that causes weak muscle tone.
-Cerebral palsy in Indiana can be caused by a number of medical conditions that we’ll take a look at shortly.
+Cerebral palsy can be caused by a number of medical conditions that we’ll take a look at shortly.
 That being said, it is important to note that medical negligence almost always leads to the possibility of filing a birth injury lawsuit, targeting the doctors who assisted in or carried out the delivery as well as the hospital.
 Because they did not provide you or your loved one with a certain standard of care, leading to your baby’s injury, you have a surefire shot of suing and collecting money damages.

 Here are some of the medical conditions that lead to hypotonic cerebral palsy: